mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - UK eyeing disclosure labels for online political campaigning
+  - Dear Sophie: How can we sponsor H-1B transfers and extensions?
      <hr/>

-      - *The UK government is considering changes to the law that would require online political campaign material to carry labels disclosing who is promoting and funding the messaging.
-The proposal, which is being put through a public consultation until November, fol…*
+      - *I work in people ops at a startup,. but we have no experience with H-1B visas.
+What should we know about hiring an H-1B visa holder?*

-  - Duck Creek seeks $3B valuation for its software IPO
+  - Corp card startup Ramp launches expense management software
       <hr/>

-      - *American software company Duck Creek has upped the stakes in its impending IPO, raising its price target from a range of $19 to $21 per share to $23 to $25 per share.
-The bump comes as software and cloud stocks have fallen more than 10% from recent highs, put…*
+      - *TechCrunch caught wind of corporate card startup Ramp back in August of 2019, when the company raised an early round of $7 million.
+Corp card rival Brex had put together a $100 million round just a few months before, and was en route to raising a huge debt ro…*

-  - The Oura Ring is the personal health tracking device to beat in 2020
+  - Find out how TechCrunch is taking Disrupt virtual this Friday
       <hr/>

-      - *The Oura Ring has been getting a lot of attention lately because of its role in a number of COVID-19 studies, as well as its adoption by both the NBA and WNBA as a potential tool for helping prevent any outbreaks of the novel coronavirus as those two leagues …*
+      - *Talk about a pivot.
+The global pandemic rewrote the rules for in-person events, and it set us on a crash course to transform TechCrunch’s annual three-day Disrupt — a conference that draws more than 10,000 attendees — into a 100 percent virtual experience.
+Da…*

-  - Gong raises another $200M on $2.2B valuation
+  - Stacklet launches cloud governance platform with $4.4M seed investment
       <hr/>

-      - *For the third time since last February, Gong has raised a significant sum.
-In February, the company scored $40 million.
-In December, it grabbed another $65 million, and today it was $200 million on a $2.2 billion valuation.
-That’s a total of $305 million in l…*
+      - *Stacklet co-founders Travis Stanfield and Kapil Thangavelu met while both were working at Capital One several years ago.
+Thangavelu helped create the Cloud Custodian open source cloud governance project.
+The two eventually got together and decided to build a …*

-  - Personal training sessions come to ClassPass
+  - UK eyeing disclosure labels for online political campaigning
       <hr/>

-       - *As the coronavirus hampers the fitness industry, leading to a rapid evolution toward digital classes, ClassPass is pressing onward with its product roadmap, albeit a bit ahead of schedule.
-The company, which has raised more than $500 million from investors su…*
+       - *The UK government is considering changes to the law that would require online political campaign material to carry labels disclosing who is promoting and funding the messaging.
+The proposal, which is being put through a public consultation until November, fol…*